 In 2016, Yahoo! announced that they’d been hacked.
 Around 500 million user accounts and their corresponding login details had been exposed by the breach.
 The problem?
 The actual attack had occurred in 2014 but the company didn’t discover it until 2016—so they said.
 Even worse was when they announced that a second attack had occurred—this one dating back to 2013.

 Not only did they lose half a billion user accounts to hackers, they either weren’t watching their systems or they knew about the breaches but didn’t go public right away.
 Both scenarios present their share of problems, from their legal obligation to disclose that a breach had occurred, to having their IT and security fail them so completely.

 Dyn is an Internet performance management company that faced a distributed denial of service (DDoS) attack in October of 2016.
 There were multiple waves of the attack that caused more than twenty services to lag or go down completely, but Dyn was on top of it.
 They effectively managed the attacks and did a stellar job of keeping the public apprised of their efforts.
 It was one of the largest attacks of its kind in history, effectively leaving its mark on 2016 as a turning point in cyber terrorism.

-Dyn is a good example of a company that had the right plan and reaction to an attack, and you can read their public statement on the October DDoS attack here.
+Dyn is a good example of a company that had the right plan and reaction to an attack.

 Investigators still aren’t sure how Peace obtained so many user details, but there’s speculation that the data obtained was from a breach in 2012.
 If that’s the case, Tumblr, LinkedIn, and Myspace lacked the protection or steps to address the initial breach and allowed themselves to be targeted once more.
 It’s likely due to users reusing their old/previous passwords, but the responsibility still belonged to the respective companies to take a more reliable approach to fixing their security issues than simply requesting users to change their passwords.